 - The patient is referred to the Office of the Public Guardian for a conservatorship.

-What Is a 5250 Hold?
+What Is a 5250 Hold, and How Long Is It?

-During the hearing, the patient also has the right to a patient’s rights advocate to help them understand their rights and best interests or a criminal defense attorney.
-A neutral hearing officer will hear the testimony of the hospital staff, the patient’s rights advocate, and possibly any family members of the patient who are present to decide if there is enough evidence to continue the hold.
+A neutral hearing officer will hear the testimony of your mental health professional and treatment team, the patient’s rights advocate, and possibly any family members of the patient who are present to decide if there is enough evidence to continue the hold.

 Complete a Free Case Evaluation form now